jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 The In-Betweener couldn't decide exactly how much cost, ATK, DEF, and health to have so he ended up between two whole numbers.
 In most cases, his stats work like this.
 1 ½ cost means you must pay 1 ½ recruit points to recruit him.
 So you will have ½ a recruit point left over.
 4 ½ ATK means his strikes will stun a 4 DEF character but not a 5 DEF character.
 3 ½ DEF means if he is struck with 3 ATK, he won't get stunned, but if he gets struck with 4 ATK he will get stunned.
 2 ½ (Health) means 2 wounds won't KO him, but 3 wounds will.

+# Invisible Boy
+Set: The Herald
+**Remove Cosmic Enerby**
+Legacy can pay for **Nega-Bands** by spending either a (Might/"Green") or Negative Zone Location.
+Spending a Negative Zone means turning a Location named Negative Zone face down in your resource row or discarding one from your hand.
+(It works just like using a regular Location to pay for a super power except you don't actually generate a power symbol.)

 # Ironheart
 Set: Crossover
 **We’re All Weirdos Here**